Fr3d/camect-ha/README.md

 - Network access between Home Assistant and your Hub

 ## Installation ##
-If you have the original Camect integration installed, you'll need to archive or delete it from your Home Assistant `custom_components` directory, and remove the configuration lines from `configuration.yaml`.
+If you have the original Camect integration installed, you'll need to archive or delete it from your Home Assistant `custom_components` directory, remove the configuration lines from `configuration.yaml`, and clean up the orphaned camera entities from Home Assistant.

 ### HACS ###
 Using [HACS](https://hacs.xyz/) to install is the recommended method.
 Add the URL for this repo as a custom repository, and then install it using the Explore & Download button.